tinspham209/github-jobs/README.md

 - use `cancelToken` of axios to cancel get request when you typing every character.
 - use react-bootstrap for style component without css file
 - how to create pagination with react-bootstrap
-- handle variable with fetchData `hasNextPage` to add Pagination nextPage
+- handle variable `hasNextPage` when fetchData to add Pagination nextPage
+- create search form with bootstrap
+- handle Params Change

 Next Steps: